Twenty harmonies of a

 4 capacities × 5 domains = 20 harmonies

-Your profile is not a label.
-It is the specific shape that these twenty values form—their heights, their relationships, their patterns of strength and strain.
+Your profile is the specific shape that these twenty values form—their heights, their relationships, their patterns of strength and strain.
 That shape is your geometry.
 It can be measured, compared, tracked over time, and used to find the precise points where growth is most available.

 How Each Harmony Is Measured